Military Bankruptcy Attorney in Killeen and Fort Hood

 Erin B. Shank has nearly four decades of experience helping people put their debt problems behind them.
 She is proud to represent active duty military members and veterans and their families with bankruptcy and debt resolution.

 Erin is committed to your safety and convenience, with a 100% contact-free practice.
 She can handle your entire bankruptcy filing, from your free initial consultation to your final bankruptcy discharge, from the convenience of your own home.

-How Our Waco Military Bankruptcy Lawyer Can Help
+How Our Killeen Military Bankruptcy Lawyer Can Help

-- Personally attending all court appearance with you
+- Personally or virtually attending all court appearances with you.

 Special Bankruptcy Concerns for Military and Veterans